ABS

 All futures contracts having identical terms (including the same delivery month) and trading on the same exchange constitute a series.

 A series of futures contracts with successive delivery (settlement) months.
-Most often used to refer to a series of interest-rate futures such as Eurodollars.
+In the interest rate market, it is most often used to refer to a series of interest-rate futures such as SOFR and the respective quarterly cycle.

 A measure of the compounded rate of return of the market value of the initial portfolio during the evaluation period, assuming that all cash distributions are reinvested in the portfolio.
 Geometric Return is given by the nth root of the product of the returns for n number of years.